freestar-archive/freestarcapital-freestar_flutter_plugin/README.md

 Freestar Flutter plugin is a Flutter plugin package for publishers and app developers who wish to display ads in their Flutter app.

-Supports Android platform.  iOS coming soon!
+Supports Android and iOS platforms.

 ## Getting Started